Prez poll: Prays for strength to democracy: Adityanath; rose above politics, says Mayawati | Politics

 - India

-Uttar Pradesh Chief Minister Yogi Adityanath on Monday prayed for strength to Indian democracy as he voted for the presidential elections at the Vidhan Bhavan's Tilak Hall here.
+Uttar Pradesh Chief Minister Yogi Adityanath on Monday prayed for strength to Indian democracy as he voted for the presidential election at the Vidhan Bhavan's Tilak Hall here.

 UP Deputy Chief Minister Brajesh Pathak and Suheldev Bharatiya Samaj Party (BSP) chief Om Prakash Rajbhar arrived together to cast their votes.
 Rajbhar is an ally of the state’s main opposition Samajwadi Party, which is supporting former Union minister Yashwant Sinha in the election.